t-ho/ngx-gravatar/README.md

 # ngx-gravatar

-The gravatar directive for angular 4 & 5+.
+The gravatar directive for angular 4, 5 and 6+.
 It is AoT compatible.

 This directive supports two avatar sources:
 * **Custom image**